ace-gabriel/ads_lecture/README.md

-Lecture Notes for Tandon Applied Data Science.
+Lecture Notes for NYU Tandon Applied Data Science.
+Update: all lecture notes are uploaded.